Jasper Weatherby

-Jasper Weatherby (born January 22, 1998) is an American professional ice hockey player currently playing for the Grand Rapids Griffins of the American Hockey League (AHL), as a prospect to the Detroit Red Wings of the National Hockey League (NHL).
-He was selected by the San Jose Sharks in the 2018 NHL Entry Draft, and made his NHL debut in 2021.
+Jasper Weatherby (born January 22, 1998) is an American professional ice hockey player who is currently an unrestricted free agent.
+He most recently played under contract with HC Dynamo Pardubice in the Czech Extraliga (ELH).
+He was selected by the San Jose Sharks in the 2018 NHL Entry Draft and made his NHL debut in 2021.

 Early life

 Weatherby was born in Portland, Oregon to parents Richard Weatherby and Lucinda Moeglein.
 He comes from Jewish descent as his Jewish grandfather fled the Nazis from London, England.
 While both of his grandparents became civil right lawyers, his mother attended various civil rights protests during the Civil rights movement.
 Weatherby also grew up alongside his adopted brother Kevin, who the family took in when he was eight years old.

 Playing career

 BCHL

 Although Weatherby was born in Portland, his family moved to a ranch in Ashland, Oregon when he was a toddler.
 He remained in Oregon until he was 14 years old when he left to play at the Canadian International Hockey Academy from 2012 to 2014.
 In his final season at the academy, a broken leg caused Weatherby to miss most of the 2014–15 season.
 From there, he spent two seasons with the Omaha AAA Lancers while attending Douglas County West High School but was unable to earn a long-term contract with several other junior teams upon graduating in 2016.
 Weatherby eventually earned a tryout with the Wenatchee Wild of the British Columbia Hockey League (BCHL) and played under coach Bliss Littler from 2016 to 2018.
 While playing under Littler, Weatherby helped lead the Wild to the 2018 BCHL Championship and a berth in the RBC Cup semifinals.
 In November 2017, Weatherby announce his commitment to join the North Dakota Fighting Hawks in the National Collegiate Hockey Conference (NCHC) in 2018.

 Following his final season in the BCHL, Weatherby was ranked 198th amongst North American skaters by the NHL Central Scouting Bureau.
 Weatherby immediately enrolled in some University of North Dakota summer classes and began taking part in their offseason training program.
 He was eventually drafted by the San Jose Sharks in the fourth round, 102nd overall, of the 2018 NHL Entry Draft.